KyozuFR/ParkingLR/README.md

     cd ParkingLR
     ```

+2. Update the path of the JRE in the **pom.xml** file to match the JRE path on your system (line 136).

-2. Build the project using Maven:
+3. Build the project using Maven:
     ```sh
     mvn clean install
     ```